Fall Homemaking | Cozy Cooking and Clean with Me

 We have a “big room” in our home or at least that is what we call it.
 It is a room that my daughter likes to play in and also my office where I do my editing and writing.

 On the list of chores to tackle, I am wanting to dust the entire room and finish up with a good vacuuming.
-I love these shelves but if you have these sorts of shelves in your house, then you know just how dusty they can get it.
-So about once a month I like to come in here and just dust each shelf and all the items on them.
-I find that this really helps help keep the shelves free from clutter and garbage since I toss anything that’s been placed on there that shouldn’t be.
+I love these shelves but, if you have these sorts of shelves in your house, then you know just how dusty they can get it.
+So about once a month, I like to come in here and just dust each shelf and all the items on them.
+I find that this helps keep the shelves free from clutter and garbage since I toss anything that’s been placed on there that shouldn’t be.

 Cleaning like this always makes me feel accomplished for the day.
 No matter how much work your home might need or how well decorated it is for that matter.
 Nothing makes a house feel or look better than after a good cleaning.
 Kind of like shining a penny.